mwgabby-li/Mab/ReadMe.md

 ### Language Completeness: 3/3
 * All exercises have been incorporated into the language, as well as two optional features (booleans and the ternary operator) and the type checker.
+* As reflected in **New Features/Changes**, many changes have been made beyond basic project requirements.

 ### Code Quality & Report: 3/3

-* Code organization is exceptional, with well-named files, organized into directories, and phases ordered by number.
+* Code organization is exceptional, with well-named files, organized into directories, and phases numbered by order of execution.
 * Error handling is user-friendly, with a wide variety of well-written error messages, and in the worst case, exceptions in phase execution will be caught as internal errors.
 * The language includes a suite of test cases.